lkodinsson/MARS/Advanced/ProfessionsAndWages.md

 Typically adventurers make money by going on adventures.
 They do this by taking up specialized jobs that require their skillset, or by plundering loot from creatures or dangerous places.
 However, before an adventurer was an adventurer they likely had a job which they used to finance their new lifestyle.
 This is usually covered in a character's background or archetype, which also limits the types of jobs they can perform.
 This limitation is primarily for roleplaying and has little effect on the mechanical rewards of working for a wage.

-At any point that a character has enough time to spend working they may make a skill check to see how much money they make.
+At any point that a character has enough time to spend working, they may make a skill check to see how much money they make.
 The type of skill used will depend on the type of job they are trying to perform.
 This is done on a case by case basis, but typically the player of that character wants to use their best skill to make money.

 For example: A fighter wants to make money, so they go to the local barracks to spar with and train recruits.
 The fighter might use either their best combat skill or their charisma as the appropriate skill check.